Make your website more usable & engaging to your visitors

 You should have clearly labeled, easily-used navigation menus and search bars to help people get to where they need to go.

 The home page should also have the most commonly used issue areas and resources featured, so it’s easy for people to jump to.

 There should not be too many sidebars or competing navigation choices.

 Clean & Consistent Layout

-Does the site use white space to give the user a clear, calm experience?
+Use white space generously on the website to give the user a clear, calm experience

 Do not overstuff the page with content and navigation.
 Especially when emergency messages, liability disclaimers, and privacy cookie messages are on the site — are you overwhelming the visitor with clicks, distractions, and competing messages?

 Have a layout for each page type that has lots of white space, good hierarchy, and consistent templates.